qiuysh/figlet-console-webpack-plugin/README.md

 ## figlet-console-webpack-plugin

-A application version output in the console with figlet + webpack plugin
+A application version output in the browser console with figlet

 ### Install

-Use npm or yarn install this webpack plugin, but it's not yet published.
+Use npm or yarn install this webpack plugin.

 ```js
  npm install figlet-console-webpack-plugin --save-dev